DTJF/libpruio/src/doc/_1_features.md

 # Subsystem Control # {#SecSubSysCont}

-libpruio controls several subsystems, listed in section \ref SecOperation.
+\Proj controls several subsystems, listed in section \ref SecOperation.
 Each of these subsystems can either

 - get configured and used (the default), or